 Q: I have a membership at a reciprocal museum.
 How do I access my free admission?

-A: Bring your membership card to the admissions desk, noting that your membership level is included in the Art Museum Reciprocal Network (AMRN), to receive free admission for two.
+A: Bring your membership card to the admissions desk, noting that your membership level is included in our reciprocal network, to receive free general admission for two.
 Tickets cannot be reserved in advance and do not apply to special exhibitions that require a timed ticket.